mythic-mods/mythic-mods.github.io/pages/mythic-skyrim/features/mythic-skyrim-textures.md

 Keep in mind this is not a comprehensive list of all included mesh and texture mods.
 Visual development is constantly being updated and a complete list would be too extensive to list and timely to maintain.
-Instead, this is a list of the cornerstone foundational mods on which the visual overhaul is built.
+Instead, this is a list of the most established mods on which the foundation of the visual overhaul is built.

 Please endorse, donate, or leave comments of support for their contributions to the modding community.